zouharvi/hmm-rust/README.md

 ## Log space

 Another solution to the issue of storing very small probabilities would be to work in log space.
-One of the issues is that it no longer supports the computation of cummulative probability (because the probabilities there are summed) and also it had a negative effect on performance relative to the current solution: for (train, dev) accuracy, the new results in Rust were (89.16%, 78.96%) and in Python (66.67%, 66.98%).
+One of the issues is that it no longer supports the computation of cummulative probability (because the probabilities there are summed) and also it had a negative effect on performance relative to the current solution: for (train, eval) accuracy, the new results in Rust were (89.16%, 78.96%) and in Python (66.67%, 66.98%).

 ## Code structure